Tongue Ties: What, So What, What To Do

 ✨ My Post-surgery experience ✨ #

-As the procedure was happening, I giggled to myself the first time I noticed my tongue touch the top of my mouth while my mouth was side open.
-I’d never felt that before, I had been looking forward to that moment for a while, and I finally got it, though my mouth was full of local anesthesia, so ‘feel’ it might be the wrong word.
+As the procedure was happening, I giggled to myself the first time I noticed my tongue touch the top of my mouth while my mouth was wide open.
+I’d never felt that before, I had been looking forward to that moment for a while, and I finally got it, though my mouth was full of local anesthesia, so I was feeling it only in some ways.

-even sitting in the chair afterwards, I noticed that my head turned better.
-It makes sense, turns out my tongue was incorrectly stuck to my hyoid bone.
+even sitting in the chair afterwards, I noticed that my head turned better, more easily, to the left and the right.
+It makes sense, turns out my tongue was basically… stuck to my hyoid bone.
 (If you can look straight up and swallow without pain or tight pulling from your throat to your sternum, congrats!
 No tongue tie for you!)
+Here’s the wikipedia for the hyoid bone, look at all the muscles that attach to it.

 My throat (‘hyoid bone’) had been turning when my head would turn to full extension - because it was uncomfortable, my head either wouldn’t turn farther, or it would hurt.